 Licensing for street market stalls

-Before you approach any pitches, make sure you’re legal to hire by being in-line with the law on:
+Before you approach any pitches, make sure you’re legal to hire.

 The gov.uk site outlines other licences you may need as a food business.